webiny/docs.webiny.com/docs/deep-dive/cli/webiny-cli-reference.md

 `webiny <command> [options]`

 Use webiny command help for information on a specific command.
-The synopsis for each command shows its parameters and their usage.
-Optional parameters are shown in square brackets.
+The brief explanation for each command shows its parameters and their usage.

 ## Commands